50+ DIY Natural Gifts (Skincare, Body, Beauty, Culinary, and Snacks) Incredibly FUN, EASY, DIY Natural Gifts!

 I've listed ideas into these categories so you can easily find what you need: Melt & Pour Handmade Soaps; Traditional Handmade Soaps; Other Bath Items (Scrubs, Salts, Teas); Salves, Butters, Balms; Kitchen & Foods; Handmade Lights; and Great Scents.

-Note: There may be affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra cost to you!
-Thank you for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There may be affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 Natural Handmade Gifts You Can Make!